 Bed Bugs are tiny and can hide almost anywhere, such as cracks in the wall, behind headboards etc, so you may not see the actual bug.
 If you suspect you’ve been bitten by bed bugs then these may be some of the signs:

-- Bites on your body – For me I had lots of bites in various places across my body and in clusters.
-I had them on my arm and feet (picture below).
+- Bites on your body – For me, I had lots of bites in various places across my body and in clusters.
+I had them on my arm and feet (picture below) and they were incredibly itchy.

 - Blood on the sheets – Due to the bites there was blood on the sheets.